 19. 70% of mobile internet usage comes from Wi-Fi networks.

 Messaging, making calls, or just browsing the web, mobile users do it mostly through Wi-Fi connections.
 Around 30% of all mobile communication is made through carriers’ mobile networks.
 Does this mean that mobile users are still not ready to pay more for carriers’ mobile networks and some additional gigabytes?
 How long until our need to have the internet all the time will surpass the Wi-Fi availability?

 These are questions for mobile data traffic statistics in the years to come, and it is going to be interesting to see whether mobile data will outperform Wi-Fi usage.

 20. When are we online the most?

-Baby Boomers are using their mobile data usually in the morning, between 9 and 11 am, while Generation X and millennials surf the web in the evening, between 8 pm and midnight.
+It looks like the answer to this question depends on how old we are.
+Baby boomers are using their mobile data usually in the morning, between 9 and 11 am, while Generation X and millennials surf the web in the evening, between 8 pm and midnight.